chadrem/tribe/README.md

 ## Messages

 Messages are the most basic type of communication.
-They are sent using using the Actable#message! and Actable#deliver_message! methods.
+They are sent using using two methods:

+- ````message!````: This method is used to tell one actor to send another actor a message.
+A reference to the source actor is included in the message in case the destination actor wants to respond.
+Usually it is used when your actor code wants to message another actor.
+- ````deliver_message!````: This method is used to directly message an actor.
+Usually it is used when non-actor code wants to message an actor.

-Since they are fire-and-forget, these methods always return nil.
+Since messages are fire-and-forget, both of these methods always return nil.

     # Create your custom actor class.
     class MyActor < Tribe::Actor